lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

    /path/to/waves-eabm-tutorial
    $ cp tutorial_06_include_files/SConscript tutorial_07_cartesian_product/

+.. _tutorial_cartesian_product_waves_parameter_study_file:

 ********************
 Parameter Study File
 ********************

+In this tutorial, we will use an included parameter study python file to define a parmetet study using a `Cartesian Product`_ sampling methodology.

+.. admonition:: What is Cartesian Product

+   A "cartesian product" is a set of all ordered pairs of the elements for a series of list objects.
+Another commonly used synonym for `Cartesian Product`_ is *Full Factorial*.

+   Take a parameter study defined by variables ``A`` which has three samples, ``B`` which has two samples, and ``C`` which has one sample.
+The result will be a parameter study that contains six (``3x2x1``) simulations.

+   For more information, see this `Cartesian Product`_ Wiki page.

 5. Create a new file ``eabm_package/python/tutorial_07_cartesian_product.py`` from the content below.